slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'When life gets blurry, just adjust your focus.'*

 <!--
+1. To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
+Because almost everything that you want is on the other side of the uncomfortable and the scary.

 > *'I can think, I can wait and I can fast.' -- Siddahrta*
 > *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*